rsabackground-01

 What to Submit:

-• App Pitch + Demo
+• App Pitch + Demo (Video)

-• Upload your APK file to Devpost
+• Upload of your APK file

 Teams will submit a two-part video that includes the app pitch with demo, and a group reflection.
 The video should be no longer than 5 minutes.
-The video should be uploaded to YouTube, and the link should be added to the group submission form.
-All competition materials are due by March 17, 2023, at 11:59 pm.
-Student groups that miss the deadline will not be entered in the final round of judging.

 Phase 3: Finalist Round